-In accordance with EITF 03-1, "The Meaning of Other-Than-Temporary Impairment and Its Application to Certain Investments," the fair value of investments in an unrealized loss position for which an other-thantemporary impairment has not been recognized was \$597.0 million and \$478.4 million at June 30, 2006 and 2005, respectively, with related gross unrealized losses of \$18.2 million and \$2.7 million, respectively.
+In accordance with EITF 03-1, "The Meaning of Other-Than-Temporary Impairment and Its Application to Certain Investments," the fair value of investments in an unrealized loss position for which an other-than-temporary impairment has not been recognized was \$597.0 million and \$672.4 million at June 30, 2006 and

+March 31, 2006, respectively, with related gross unrealized losses of \$18.2 million and \$5.5 million, respectively.
 At June 30, 2006, the gross unrealized losses were comprised mostly of unrealized losses on common stock, U.S. agency issues, corporate bonds, and mortgage-backed securities with \$4.3 million of unrealized loss being in a continuous unrealized loss position for twelve months or greater.
-At June 30, 2005, the gross unrealized losses were comprised mostly of unrealized losses on corporate bonds, U.S. agency issues, and mortgage-backed securities with \$0.4 million of unrealized loss being in a continuous unrealized loss position for twelve months or greater.
+At March 31, 2006, the gross unrealized losses were comprised mostly of unrealized losses on U.S. agency issues, corporate bonds, and mortgage-backed securities with \$3.9 million of unrealized loss being in a continuous unrealized loss corporate bonds, and mortgage-backed securities with \$3.9 million of unrealized loss being in a continuous unrealized loss or greater.